SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Related Work

 The above method is sufficient to demonstrate the effectiveness and potential of the ViT-based SAM in OCTA images.
-More supervised segmentation methods are proposed, typically following a coarse-to-fine feature extraction process.
-IPN (Image Projection Network) is a 3D-to-2D segmentation network for OCTA images and presents a projection learning module that enables effective feature selection and dimension reduction \citep{li2020image}.
-Another approach presents a novel split-based coarse-to-fine RV segmentation network for OCTA images, demonstrating robust and accurate vessel segmentations on various types of retinal images \citep{ma2020rose}.
-The OVS-Net (OCTA Vessel Segmentation Network) adopts a two-stage cascaded structure to process OCTA images and provide continuous probability maps for vessel segmentation \citep{zhu2022ovs}.
-The RPS-Net (retinal image projection segmentation network) consists of parallel modules for learning global semantic features and incorporating local details from the volumetric data to obtain more accurate segmentation results \citep{li2022rps}.
-The DB-UNet architecture introduces a dual-branch MLP-Mixer segmentation technique, which has been proven effective in accurately segmenting RVs with low computational complexity \citep{wang2023db}.
+Some more supervised segmentation methods typically follow a coarse-to-fine feature extraction process.
+IPN is a 3D-to-2D segmentation network for OCTA images and presents a projection learning module that enables effective feature selection and dimension reduction \citep{li2020image}. \citet{ma2020rose} presents a split-based coarse-to-fine RV segmentation network for OCTA images, demonstrating robust and accurate vessel segmentation of retinal.
+OVS-Net adopts a two-stage cascaded structure to process OCTA images and provide continuous probability maps for vessel segmentation \citep{zhu2022ovs}.
+RPS-Net consists of parallel modules for learning global semantic features and incorporating local details from the volumetric data to obtain more accurate segmentation results \citep{li2022rps}.
+FARGO adopts a ResNeSt-based encoder with split attention for FAZ segmentation while employing a cascaded network for RV segmentation as an auxiliary task\citep{peng2021fargo}.
+BSDA-Net uses boundary heatmap regression and signed distance map reconstruction branches for accurate FAZ contour segmentation \citep{lin2021bsda}.
+DB-UNet introduces a dual-branch multi-layer perceptron (MLP) mixer segmentation technique, which is able to accurately segment RVs with low computational complexity \citep{wang2023db}.

-Furthermore, the recent rise of unsupervised methods has led to some research applying relevant techniques to OCTA images \citep{he2020momentum, liu2021unsupervised}.
-These methods can extract certain features across datasets, enabling segmentation or denoising tasks to be accomplished \citep{liang2021foveal, wu2020joint, ma2022retinal}.
+Furthermore, the recent rise of unsupervised methods has led to some research applying relevant techniques to OCTA images.
+These methods can extract certain features across datasets, enabling segmentation or denoising tasks to be accomplished \citep{liang2021foveal, ma2022retinal}.
 The abovementioned methods have demonstrated precise RVs and FAZ segmentation in OCTA images.
-However, more complex tasks, such as artery-vein segmentation, face challenges and often result in vessel misclassifications and segmentation region discontinuities.
+However, more complex tasks, such as AV segmentation in local regions, face challenges that often result in vessel misclassifications and discontinuities.